zemse/hardhat-tracer/README.md

 ### Calldata decoder

-If you are just looking for a quick decode of calldata or [Solidity's Custom Error](https://blog.soliditylang.org/2021/04/21/custom-errors/):
+If you are just looking for a quick decode of calldata or [Solidity"s Custom Error](https://blog.soliditylang.org/2021/04/21/custom-errors/):

 ```
 $ npx hardhat decode --data 0x095ea7b300000000000000000000000068b3465833fb72a70ecdf485e0e4c7bd8665fc45ffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff